ce2kettu/learnswedish-backend/README.md

 TODO:
 - GraphQL in the future?
-- Better validators for input fields
+- nestjs?
+- write tests